Attribution window

 The full timeframe during which a conversion can still be attributed to an earlier touchpoint.
 Broader than the cookie window in that it includes server-side and cross-device attribution mechanisms that operate beyond browser cookies.

 Amazon Associates illustrates the distinction.
 The cookie window is 24 hours: if the buyer is browsing as a guest, only purchases within 24 hours of the click get credited.
-The attribution window is effectively longer for logged-in Amazon customers, because Amazon can match the user's account history.
-Networks like Impact and CJ have explicit attribution-window settings per merchant that can extend to 30, 60, or 90+ days.
+The attribution window is effectively longer for logged-in Amazon customers because Amazon can match the user's account history beyond the cookie.
+The exact behaviour is opaque (Amazon does not publish the rules), but creators consistently report attribution beyond the 24-hour mark for repeat shoppers and Prime members.

 See also